A Treasure Trove of History, in a Historic Setting

 In its heyday, Wichita Municipal – ICT in aviation parlance – was a major mid-continent stopover for airlines.
 During the 1940’s, it was one of the busiest airports in the nation, with tower operators managing the constant stream of incoming and outgoing commercial flights.
 In 1944, a take-off or landing occurred every 90 seconds.

-Wichita also was a major destination for nearly every aviation luminary of the times.
+Wichita was also a major destination for nearly every aviation luminary of the times.
 Charles Lindbergh, Kansas’ own Amelia Earhart and many other celebrities crossed the ramp, admired the beautiful art deco terminal and dined in its cafeteria.
 The story is even told that Fred Astaire once entertained fellow passengers by dancing in the atrium while awaiting a flight.

 A wing was added in the 1940’s at each end of the original terminal, in part to accommodate the War Department’s Army Procurement Division, which used a large part of the building throughout World War II.
-From this site, the military supervised the Stearman Company’s work on the Kaydet trainer being built across the street at what is now Boeing.
+From this site, the military supervised the Stearman Company’s work on the Kaydet trainer being built across the street at what is now Spirit AeroSystems.

 World War II brought an explosion in aviation manufacturing in Wichita, including major efforts by Boeing to build bombers and other aircraft for the war effort.
 After the war, Boeing’s central presence in U.S. defense strategies meant continued economic benefits for Wichita, but also led to the decision to relocate the city’s airport.